pytorch/rl/examples/multiagent/README.md

 - Training loop (with inner minibatch loops)
 - Evaluation run (at the desired frequency)

-Logging is done to wandb.
+Logging is done by default to wandb.
+The logging backend can be changed in the config files to one of "wandb", "tensorboard", "csv", "mlflow".

 All the scripts follow the same on-policy training structure so that results can be compared across different algorithms.